harkhuang/httpd-benchmark/README.md

 # httpd-benchmark
-bench it and promote it.
-Stand-alone qps from 1W to  10W
+bench it and promote the performance Stand-alone qps from 1W to  10W